clarkcb/xfind/php/phpfind/README.md

-# phpsearch
+# phpfind

-The PHP implementation of xsearch
+The PHP implementation of xfind

 Project directory structure from https://github.com/php-pds/skeleton.